mike-lischke/antlr4-c3/readme.md

 The last two options potentially create a lot of output which can significantly slow down the collection process.

 ## Release Notes

+### 2.2.2
+- Some improvements in the symbol table implementation.
+- Updated dependencies.
+- PR #76 (fixes bug #23) Account for empty and fully-optional-body rules when collecting tokens, thanks to Aaron Braunstein.

 ### 2.2.1
 Reverted changes from `any` to `unknown` for `SymbolTable.addNewSymbolOfType`.
 It works in the tests, but is not accepted by consumers of the node module.